Riko-Neko/DemiLensAstroPipe/README.md

 `python config.py -g`

-- creates a new config interactively
+- creates a new task config interactively
 - asks for a config name
 - asks for a `model_name`
-- if the model name exists in the preset model library, automatically injects a matching `model_params` template
+- injects preset `model_params` when the selected model exists in `MODEL_PARAMS_MAP`

 `python config.py -r <CONFIG_PATH>`

 - repairs an existing config against the default schema
-- restores missing keys from the default structure
-- reports extra keys for manual review

-### Using `default.yaml` as the reference example

-[`config/default.yaml`](config/default.yaml) should be read as the reference schema of the pipeline.
-It is not primarily a ready-to-run experiment.
-Its job is to define the expected structure of a valid task config.

-The file is organized into five sections:

-- `flags`
-- `path`
-- `data`
-- `train`
-- `model`

-#### `flags`

-This block controls runtime update behavior.

-- `model_rebuild`
-- `dataset_rebuild`
-- `params_update`

-In normal usage, these fields are usually left unchanged unless runtime configuration update behavior is intentionally used.

-#### `path`

-This block defines where the pipeline reads data and writes outputs.

-Typical fields include:

-- training and test data locations
-- positive and negative sample directories
-- `CSV` index paths
-- prediction output directory
-- test output directory
-- plot output directory
-- weights directory
-- checkpoint directory
-- log directory

-When adapting the project to a new dataset, this is usually the first block to edit.

-#### `data`

-This block defines how image tensors are built.

-Typical fields include:

-- `input_channels`
-- `image_size`
-- `augment_mode`
-- `adaptation_mode`
-- `channel_expansion_mode`
-- `norm`
-- `mean`
-- `std`

-This is where the pipeline is adapted to single-band versus multi-band data, to different image sizes, and to different augmentation strategies.

-#### `train`

-This block defines the optimization and training schedule.

-Typical fields include:

-- `optimizer`
-- `loss_function`
-- `scheduler`
-- `learning_rate`
-- `batch_size`
-- `num_epochs`
-- `weight_decay`
-- `save_interval`
-- `self_evaluate_interval`
-- `process_bar`

-This is where learning rate, optimizer choice, batch size, epoch count, and training behavior are controlled.

-#### `model`

-This block defines the model itself through:

-- `model_name`
-- `model_params`

-This is the block that turns the default schema into a concrete trainable task.

-### Example reading of `default.yaml`

-A typical use pattern is:

-1. Start from the default schema.
-2. Choose a model through `model_name`.
-3. Accept or edit the injected `model_params`.
-4. fill in `path` for the target dataset.
-5. adjust `data` for channel count, image size, and augmentation.
-6. adjust `train` for optimization strategy.

-A minimal model block can look like this:
+- restores missing keys
+- reports extra keys for manual cleanup

+### `default.yaml` as the reference example

+[`config/default.yaml`](config/default.yaml) defines the standard structure of a task config.
+It is organized into five blocks:

+- `flags`: runtime update control
+- `path`: dataset and output locations
+- `data`: input channels, image size, augmentation, normalization
+- `train`: optimizer, loss, scheduler, learning rate, batch size, epochs
+- `model`: `model_name` and `model_params`

+Practical reading of the schema:

+- edit `path` to point to the target dataset and output directories
+- edit `data` to match band count, input size, and preprocessing strategy
+- edit `train` to match the optimization schedule
+- set `model_name` and refine `model_params`

+Example model block:

 ```yaml
 model: